AAV Non-Coding RNA Expression Vector

 Non-coding RNA: The non-coding RNA of your interest is placed here.

-WPRE: Woodchuck hepatitis virus posttranscriptional regulatory element.
-WPRE enhances virus stability in packaging cells, leading to higher titer of packaged virus; enhances expression of transgenes.
+Regulatory element: Allows the user to add the Woodchuck hepatitis virus posttranscriptional regulatory element (WPRE).
+WPRE enhances virus stability in packaging cells, leading to higher titer of packaged virus; enhances higher expression of transgenes.

 BGH pA: Bovine growth hormone polyadenylation signal.
 It facilitates transcriptional termination of the upstream non-coding RNA.

 3' ITR: 3' inverted terminal repeat.
 See description for 5’ ITR.

 Ampicillin: Ampicillin resistance gene.
 It allows the plasmid to be maintained by ampicillin selection in E. coli.

 pUC ori: pUC origin of replication.
 Plasmids carrying this origin exist in high copy numbers in E. coli.

 Use this option to design your vector and